 Prepare arguments that demonstrate how the online time clock will make their everyday lives easier rather than harder.

 of their working hours and vacation days, so they don’t need to check this with

 the mobile app while working offsite.

 3. Clearly communicate what is expected from them

-They should know exactly what is expected from them up-front.
-And they should also know exactly how to achieve this in practical terms, so they will get on board without unnecessary hassle and confusion.
+They should know exactly what is expected from them upfront, and they should also know exactly how to achieve this in practical terms so they will get on board without unnecessary hassle and confusion.

 4. Ask them if they have any doubts

-5. Help them out
+5. Organize training and help them out

 6. Set a trial period